Habeebamoo/intunel-backend/README.md

   * Retry 3 — move to Dead Letter Queue
 * Tracks retry count per message in a Redis Hash (`notifications:retry:<msgID>`).
 * Deletes the hash key on success or after DLQ handoff.

 ---

+### Scheduler

+Runs as a background goroutine inside the worker service alongside the consumer and reaper.

+Responsibilities:

+* Wakes up every 60 seconds.
+* Queries PostgreSQL for notifications where `status = scheduled` and `scheduled_at <= now (UTC)`.
+* Publishes each due notification to the Redis Stream.
+* Marks each published notification as `queued` with a `published_at` timestamp.

+Scheduled notifications are stored in PostgreSQL rather than Redis to ensure durability across restarts.
+Once published to the stream they follow the same processing pipeline as immediate notifications including retry and DLQ support.

+---

+### PostgreSQL

+Used exclusively for scheduled notification storage.

+Each scheduled notification stores:

+* `channel` — delivery channel (email, sms, push)
+* `to_address` — recipient
+* `title` — notification title
+* `body` — notification body
+* `scheduled_at` — UTC timestamp of when to send
+* `status` — `scheduled` → `queued`
+* `published_at` — when the scheduler published it to the stream

+---